soto-project/soto/CONTRIBUTING.md

 If you find a bug, please submit a pull request with a failing test case displaying the bug or create an issue.

-If you find a security vulnerability, please contact <swift-aws-maintainers@googlegroups.com> and reach out on the [**#aws** channel on the Vapor Discord](https://discordapp.com/channels/431917998102675485/472522745067077632) as soon as possible.
+If you find a security vulnerability, please contact <swift-aws-maintainers@googlegroups.com> and reach out on either the [soto-project Slack](https://soto-project.slack.com/archives/C012XA3DE1F) or [**#aws** channel on the Vapor Discord](https://discordapp.com/channels/431917998102675485/472522745067077632) as soon as possible.
 We take these matters seriously.

 ### Creating, Updating, and Patching Service Modules

 `Soto` is built using code generation.
 There are a few steps to generate the modules, and also a process to "patch" updates or fixes when we find them to be necessary to work correctly.

-The Soto shape, api and error service files are generated from the json files in the [`models` folder](https://github.com/soto-project/soto/tree/master/models).
-We get these from Amazon via the [`aws-sdk-go` GitHub repository](https://github.com/aws/aws-sdk-go).
+The Soto shape, api and error service files are generated from the json files in the [`models`](https://github.com/soto-project/soto/tree/master/models) folder.
+We get these from Amazon via the [`aws-sdk-go`](https://github.com/aws/aws-sdk-go) GitHub repository.

 The application to do this conversion from model file to Soto services files can be found in the [`CodeGenerator` folder](https://github.com/soto-project/soto/tree/master/CodeGenerator) of the soto repository.
 Go into this folder and type `open Package.swift` to load the project into Xcode.